 The District's policy is to minimize the risk of loss due to the failure of an issuer or other counterparty to an investment to fulfill its obligations.
-Also, new investments shall not be made in securities that are listed on Moody's Investors Service (Moody's) Watchlist or Standard & Poor's Corporation (S&P) Credit Watch with a negative short-term rating.
+Also, new investments shall not be made in securities that are listed on Moody's Investors Service (Moody's) Watchlist, Standard & Poor's Corporation (S&P) Credit Watch, or Fitch Watch with a negative short-term rating.
 The policy specifies the following acceptable credit ratings for specific types of investments:

 - a.
-U.S. government agencies and government sponsored enterprise instruments shall be rated by both S&P and Moody's with a rating of A-1 or higher and of Prime-1 (P-1) or higher, respectively. - b.
-Money market mutual funds must be rated AAA or better by S&P and Moody's. - c.
-Bankers' acceptances must have a rating by Fitch Investor's Services (Fitch) of B/C or better.

-- d.
-Certificates of deposit and time deposits shall have an S&P rating of at least A-1 and a Moody's rating of at least P-1. - e.
-Prime quality commercial paper shall be rated by at least two of the following: S&P with a minimum rating of A-1, Moody's with a minimum rating of P-1, or Fitch with a minimum rating of F-1. - f.
-Bank deposit notes must have a rating of at least A-1 by S&P and P-1 by Moody's. - g.
-Corporate notes must have a rating of at least AA by S&P and Aa by Moody's.
+U.S. government agencies, government sponsored enterprise instruments, and non-negotiable certificates of deposit have no minimum credit rating requirement. - b.
+Money market mutual funds must be rated AAA by S&P and Moody's. - c.
+Bankers' acceptances must have a minimum rating of A-1 by S&P and P-1 by Moody's. - d.
+Negotiable certificates of deposit and time deposits must be rated at least A-1 by S&P and P-1 by Moody's if less than one year or AA by S&P if greater than one year. - e.
+Prime quality commercial paper must be rated at least two of the following: A-1 by S&P, P-1 by Moody's, F-1 by Fitch, or D-1 by Duff and Phelps, Inc. - f.
+Corporate notes must be rated at least two of the following: Aa by Moody's, AA by S&P, or AA by Fitch. - g.
+Supranationals must be rated AAA by S&P and Moody's. - h.
+LGIP daily liquidity fund must have a rating of at least A-1 by S&P, P-1 by Moody's, F-1 by Fitch, and D-1 by Duff or Phelps, Inc. - i.
+LGIP bond fund must have a rating of AAA by S&P and Moody's.

-As of June 30, 2020, the District had investments in the following issuers with the following credit quality ratings:
+As of June 30, 2021, the District had investments in the following issuers with the following credit quality ratings:

-Investment Type Valuation S&P Credit Rating Money market funds (measured at amortized cost) \$ 60,438,416 AAA
+Investment Type Valuation S&P Credit Rating Money market funds (measured at amortized cost) \$ 62,008,898 AAA